Cloudzik1337/ValorantAgentClaimer/README.md

 # ValorantAgentClaimer
+I was tired using cmd based picker so i decided to make my own one\
 Claim your favorite agents within miliseconds! \

 ValorantAgentClaimer is based on python lib called tkinkter which shows you this gui also gui uses theme called [Azure](https://github.com/rdbende/Azure-ttk-theme/)\
 **app currently only supports 1920x1080** but if you have a bit of experience it wont be problem to change it to custom res
 ## Showcase